 8.7 Notwithstanding clauses 8.5 and 8.6, You may keep and use any physical copies of the Reward Strategy magazine that You have acquired via a Subscription Service.

 9.1 Nothing in these Terms shall limit either party's liability for:

 9.1.1 death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors;

 9.1.3 breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

 9.2.1 We shall under no circumstances whatever be liable to you, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, or any indirect or consequential loss arising under or in connection with our obligations under these Terms; and

 9.2.2 Our total liability to you in respect of all other losses arising under or in connection with the agreement, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed:

-(a) the Fees for the Course in respect of which the costs have incurred
+(a) the Fees for the product or service in respect of which the costs have incurred, or

-(b)any insurance we may have, whichever may be the higher.
+(b) the value of any insurance policy we may have which will cover Our liability to You, whichever may be the higher.

 10. DATA PROTECTION